jKm00/cloud-service-portfolio/documentation/pipeline-report.md

 - And one of the main reasons we want to have CI/CD is to rappidly deliver new features and refactor our code to make it better and more efficient.
 This will also yield in more rappidly feedback from the end user.

 _**Side note:** When to push new features to production should often be a business decision.
-That's why for most pipelines you dont want to automatically deploy it to production.
-Rather to a test environment where it can be tested to confirm everything is working and have a working product with all the new features on stand-by ready to be deploy to production when the decision is made._
+That's why for most pipelines you don't want to automatically deploy it to production.
+Rather to a staging environment where it can be staged to confirm everything is working and have a working product with all the new features on stand-by ready to be deploy to production when the decision is made._

 <!-- Tools -->
 <h2 id="tools">Tools - Which tools and why</h2>